akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ##
 # Section 1: Code Scanning with checkov

 [Checkov](https://checkov.io) is an open source 'policy-as-code' tool that scans cloud infrastructure defintions to find misconfigurations before they are deployed.
-Some of the key benefits of Checkov
+Some of the key benefits of checkov:
 1. runs as a command line interface (CLI) tool
 2. supports many common plaftorms and frameworks
 3. ships with thousands of default policies